Global Market Comments

 So I get a lot of information about the firm far above and beyond the normal effluent of the media and stock analysts.
 That’s why Apple has become a favorite target of my Trade Alerts over the years.

-And here’s why.
-Apple is all about the iPhone which accounts for 75% of its total earnings.
-The TV, the watch, the car, iPods, the iMac, and Apple pay are all a waste of time and consume far more coverage than they are collectively worth.
+Here’s why.
+Apple was all about the iPhone which then accounted for 75% of its total earnings.
+The TV, the watch, the car, iPods, the iMac, and Apple Pay were all a waste of time and consumed far more coverage than they are collectively worth.

-Just like you see a big pullback in the tide before a tsunami hits, iPhone sales are flattening out.
-This is because consumers start delaying purchases in expectation of the introduction of the iPhone 7 in September 2016 with far more power, gadgets, and gizmos.
+Just like you see a big pullback in the tide before a tsunami hits, iPhone sales are flattening out between major upgrades.
+This is because consumers start delaying purchases in expectation of the introduction of the new iPhone, more power, gadgets, and gizmos.

-So during those in-between years, the stock performance is disappointing.
+So during those in-between years, the stock performance was disappointing.
 2018 certainly followed this script with Apple down a horrific 30.13% at the lows.
-Maybe it’s a coincidence, but that last generation in Apple shares in 2015 brought a decline of, you guessed it, exactly 29.33%.
+Maybe it’s a coincidence, but the previous generation in Apple shares in 2015 brought a decline of, you guessed it, exactly 29.33%.

 But Apple is a much bigger company this time around, and well-established cycles tend to bring in diminishing returns.
 It’s like watching the declining peaks of a bouncing rubber ball.

-The China business will continue to grow nicely once we get through the current trade war.
-Their new lease program promises to deliver a faster upgrade cycle that will allow higher premium prices for their products.
+An easing of trade relations with China under a new Biden administration will bring a new spring to Apple’s step, where sales have recently been in free fall.
+Their new membership lease program promises to deliver a faster upgrade cycle that will allow higher premium prices for their products.
 That will bring larger profits.

 Just thought you’d like to know.